thepyottlab/pillar-modiolar-classifier/README.md

 A small **Napari-based** desktop app to help analyze inner hair cell (IHC) synapses.
 It:

 * Loads groups of `.xls` files named with suffix tokens (e.g., `ID A ribbon.xls`, `ID A psd.xls`, `ID A sum.xls`)
-* Builds per-IHC pillar–modiolar planes
+* Builds per-IHC pillar–modiolar and habenular-cuticular planes
 * Classifies synapses (pillar vs. modiolar)
-* Computes signed distances to the finite plane
+* Computes distances to the planes
 * Visualizes results in 3D and exports CSVs

 > **Target platform:** Windows (10/11).